pork apples and onions in a slightly sweet cider sauce served

 I am finding more and more apple orchards that are no longer just for picking apples.
 Orchards have been transformed into a wonderland of fall fun for the whole family.

-Picking apples, bringing them home and eating them is sometimes the only time in a kid’s life that they see where their food is coming from.
+Picking apples, bringing them home and eating them might be the only time in a kid’s life that they see where their food is coming from.
 They are able to participate in the harvest and enjoy the fruits of their labor.
 Apple pie anyone?

 Cooking with your fresh apples

 Recently my daughter-in-law Cindy, my granddaughter Danielle and I went apple picking.
-I came home with a big bag full of apples and decided to make a savory dinner recipe using the classic pairing of apples with pork.
+I came home with a big bag full of apples and decided to make a savory dinner recipe.

-After some trial and error, I came up with this recipe with a homemade cider sauce.
+After some trial and error, I came up with this apples, onions and pork recipe with a homemade cider sauce.
 It’s really worth trying.
 The sauce is like a savory slightly sweet apple caramel sauce.
 It’s so so good.
+Especially with pork.

 This is WHAT YOU NEED:

-2-4 pork chops about 1 inch thick bone-in or boneless
+2-4 pork chops about 1 inch thick see note about pork below

 3 tablespoons butter